Labradorite Properties, Meaning, Facts and Photos

 Labradorite supports adaptability and resilience in the face of challenges and change.
 This is beneficial because it empowers us to navigate through difficult situations and stages of life with greater ease.

-With all the twists and turns that we deal with, the ability to remain resilient allows us to face challenges head-on and find constructive solutions.
+With all the twists and turns we encounter, remaining resilient allows us to face challenges head-on and find constructive solutions.

-Labradorite facilitate a deeper connection to our spiritual self.
+Labradorite facilitates a deeper connection to our spiritual self.
 It enhances awareness, inner wisdom and a sense of wholeness with the universe.

 shop now explore our collection of labradorite